ArthurSudbrackIbarra/cloney-documentation/docs/index.md

 - Use Go templates, a powerful and flexible templating language, to dynamically generate files and directories based on your provided variables.

 - Focus on your project's unique requirements and let Cloney handle the repetitive and error-prone customization tasks.

-Cloney's goal is to streamline the process of utilizing Git template repositories, enabling you to create projects faster and with greater accuracy.
-Whether you're a developer looking to bootstrap a new project or a maintainer of template repositories, Cloney has you covered.

 ## Key Features of Cloney